Why Choose Tooth Bonding?

 Tooth bonding is a type of direct restoration, similar to the dental fillings procedure.
 First, the tooth undergoes debridement, or cleaned and all plaque and tartar removed.
-Then, a tooth-colored composite material is applied directly to the affected tooth.
-It is sculpted to match existing bite patterns, and symmetry.
+Then, tooth-colored composite material is applied directly to the affected tooth.
+It is sculpted to match existing bite patterns and symmetry.
 Finally, Dr. Cain will gently polish it for virtually unnoticeable results.

 Tooth bonding makes an excellent tooth colored filling.
 Often called a “white filling”, these cosmetic restorations are the current standard in modern dentistry.
 Many patients with old metal or amalgam fillings are choosing to have their fillings replaced with white fillings.
 These are more comfortable and aesthetically pleasing to the eye than metal/amalgam fillings.

 The composite resin used in dental bonding is bio-compatible.
-Resin comes in a range of tooth colored shades for flawless matching.
-The resin is extremely stain resistant and very durable.
+Resin comes in a range of tooth-colored shades for flawless matching.
+The resin is extremely stain-resistant and very durable.
 Dental bonding treatments can last for many years with proper care and maintenance.

 Another type of dental bonding, adhesive bonding, is used to secure dental restorations, such as dental crowns, to the teeth.

-Before and After with Dr. Pamela Cain
+Tooth Bonding Before and After

 This patient had bite adjustment done with tooth bonding on all of the front teeth with beautiful results.